February 7 - February 20, 2022

 Melon Sprout + Clark Woods

 Have an idea for a project or community event you think would be a good fit at Roman Susan?
 We are happy to review all proposals, and will reply to submitted ideas with potential availability on a seasonal basis.
-The 2021 cutoff deadlines for proposal review occur on June 10 and December 10, considering short-run projects, one-nighters, and exhibitions for 2022.
+The 2021 deadlines for proposal review occur on June 10 and December 10, considering short-run projects, one-nighters, and exhibitions for Fall 2022 and beyond.
 Selected proposals receive artist stipends, scaled to the duration of the project.
-To propose a project, please send a detailed outline in any format of your choice to firstname.lastname@example.org.
+To propose a project, please send a detailed outline in any format of your choice to email@example.com.